 1. You have to be strong – I know it’s hard but sometimes you have to push and fight for what you want.

 2. Support is important – don’t try and do everything on your own.
 Make sure you have a good support system.

 3. Collaborate – Don’t be scared to collaborate with other women in your industry.
 Collaboration over competition.

-4. Don’t forget to take time for yourself especially for your mental health.
-There are so many entrepreneurs who fall into depression because of how crazy and tough the industry is.
+4. Don’t forget to take time for yourself, especially for your mental health.
+Some so many entrepreneurs fall into depression because of how crazy and tough the industry is.